ortus-docs/bxorm/introduction/about-this-book.md

 * The majority of code examples in this book are done in `cfscript`.
 * The majority of code generation and running of examples are done via **CommandBox**: The ColdFusion (CFML) CLI, Package Manager, REPL - [https://www.ortussolutions.com/products/commandbox](https://www.ortussolutions.com/products/commandbox)​

-## External Licensing

-Both Lucee Server and Hibernate ORM are licensed under the LGPL v2.1.

 ## Notice of Liability <a href="#notice-of-liability" id="notice-of-liability"></a>